samantharitter/mongo-cxx-driver/Download-and-Compile.md

 The following are examples of building the C++ driver.

-The following example installs the driver to $HOME/mongo-client-install:
+The following example installs the driver to `$HOME/mongo-client-install`:

 ```sh
 scons --prefix=$HOME/mongo-client-install install-mongoclient
 ```

-To enable SSL, add the --ssl option:
+To enable SSL, add the `--ssl` option:
 ```sh
 scons --prefix=$HOME/mongo-client-install --ssl install-mongoclient
 ```

-To enable SASL support for use with Kerberos authentication on MongoDB Enterprise, add the --use-sasl-client option:
+To enable SASL support for use with Kerberos authentication on MongoDB Enterprise, add the `--use-sasl-client` option:
 ```sh
 scons --prefix=$HOME/mongo-client-install --use-sasl-client install-mongoclient
 ```

-To build a shared library version of the driver, along with the normal static library, use the --sharedclient option:
+To build a shared library version of the driver, along with the normal static library, use the `--sharedclient` option:
 ```sh
 scons --prefix=$HOME/mongo-client-install --sharedclient install-mongoclient
 ```

-To use a custom version of boost installed to /dev/boost, use the --extrapath=<path-to-boost> option:
+To use a custom version of boost installed to /dev/boost, use the `--extrapath=<path-to-boost>` option:
 ```sh
 scons --prefix=$HOME/mongo-client-install --extrapath=/dev/boost install-mongoclient
 ```